-Instead of enrolling in COBRA continuation coverage, there may be other coverage options for you and your family through the Health Insurance Marketplace, Medicaid, or other group health plan coverage options (such as a spouse's plan) through what is called a 'special enrollment period.'
-Some of these options may cost less than COBRA continuation coverage.
+Instead of enrolling in COBRA continuation coverage, there may be other coverage options for you and your family through the Health Insurance Marketplace, Medicare, Medicaid, CHIP, or other group health plan coverage options (such as a spouse's plan) through what is called a 'special enrollment period.'
+Some of these options may cost less than COBRA continuation coverage and should be considered when electing continuation of coverage.